carlossg/ninja-heatmiser/README.md

     cd ninja-heatmiser
     npm install
     sudo service ninjablock restart

 ###Configuration

-To add a thermostat go to the [web settings](https://a.ninja.is/you) - Blocks - Configure - Ninja Heatmiser Configure button.
-Enter a friendly name, host, port and pin of the thermostat.
+To add a WiFi thermostat or NeoHub device go to the [web settings](https://a.ninja.is/you) - Blocks - Configure - Ninja Heatmiser Configure button.
+Enter a friendly name, host, port (defaults to 8068 for WiFi, 4242 for NeoHub) and pin (only used for WiFi) of the WiFi thermostat or NeoHub device.
 The devices for the sensors and actuators will show up in the Beta Dashboard and you can use the Rules editor to manage the thermostat.

 The configuration is stored in